Skip to main content

 • story

-The game's story aspect is largely criticized for its lack of depth and engagement, with many users noting that it feels more like a sandbox experience than a structured narrative.
-There are mentions of a backstory regarding the game's development issues, but overall, players express a desire for a more developed career mode or missions to enhance gameplay.
-Currently, the absence of objectives and a compelling story leaves the game feeling incomplete and uninteresting.
+The game's story aspect is largely criticized for its lack of depth and structure, with many players noting it feels more like an open-ended sandbox than a narrative-driven experience.
+There are calls for a more defined story mode or objectives to enhance engagement, as the current gameplay offers minimal direction or missions.
+Overall, the absence of a compelling story or clear goals detracts from the game's potential enjoyment.

-• “Very bland at the minute, needs a bit of work in terms of career/story mode; it's almost just a sandbox game right now, but is very promising.”
+• “Very bland at the minute; it needs a bit of work in terms of career/story mode.
+It's almost just a sandbox game right now, but is very promising.”

 • music

-The music in the game is widely praised for its relaxing and soothing qualities, perfectly complementing the gameplay and enhancing the overall experience.
+The music in the game is widely praised for its relaxing and soothing qualities, enhancing the overall experience of building and managing a resort.
 Many players find the soundtrack enjoyable and fitting for the game's calming pace, although some note that it can become repetitive after extended play.
-Overall, the music contributes positively to the game's atmosphere, making it a pleasant backdrop for hours of gameplay.
+Overall, the music contributes positively to the game's atmosphere, making it a highlight for most users.

 • “The graphics are smooth and enjoyable, sound effects are good, and the music is a perfect fit for the relaxing pace of the game.”